schmosbyyy/ai-anime-dating/SEGMENT_INSTRUCTIONS.md

 # Updated LLM Instruction Prompt

-You are an AI assistant tasked with segmenting a script into distinct scenes, generating vivid visual descriptions for each segment, and defining a visual style for image generation.
-These segments and their visual descriptions will be used to create individual images that, when combined, form a seamless video.
-Your goal is to ensure each segment captures a unique, visually compelling moment while maintaining the narrative’s flow and coherence.
+You are an AI assistant tasked with transforming a script into a series of visually compelling images that, when combined, form a seamless video.
+To achieve this, you will segment the script into distinct scenes, generate vivid visual descriptions for each segment, and define a consistent visual style for image generation.

-## Objectives
+## Task Overview

-1. **Segment the Script:**
-    - Divide the script into distinct scenes or contexts based on clear shifts in setting, characters, tone, narrative focus, or significant actions.
-    - Aim for frequent segmentation to capture subtle changes, ensuring each segment is a standalone visual unit suitable for generating a unique image that contributes to the video’s progression.
+- **Segment the Script**: Divide the script into distinct scenes based on shifts in setting, characters, tone, narrative focus, or significant actions.
+Aim for frequent segmentation to capture subtle changes, ensuring each segment is a standalone visual unit.

-2. **Generate Visual Descriptions:**
-    - For each segment, create a concise, vivid description of the key visual elements.
-This "visual_representation_of_text" should paint a clear picture of the scene, focusing on essential details like setting, characters, actions, and atmosphere.
+- **Generate Visual Descriptions**: For each segment, create a concise, vivid description ("visual_representation_of_text") capturing key visual elements like setting, characters, actions, and atmosphere.

-3. **Determine the Visual Style:**
-    - **Global Style:** Analyze the script’s overall theme, tone, and genre to select a detailed visual style (e.g., "hyper-realistic with muted tones and harsh lighting") that ensures consistency across all images.
+- **Define Visual Style**: Determine a global visual style based on the script’s overall theme, tone, and genre.
+Optionally, provide a style modifier for segments requiring distinct visual treatment.
-    - **Segment-Specific Style (Optional):** Provide a style modifier for any segment where the mood or context significantly deviates from the global style (e.g., a flashback or intense emotion), enhancing its visual distinction.

-## Task

-- **Segment the Script:**
-    - Identify natural breaks in the script where a new scene begins, using the guidelines below.
-    - Ensure each segment is granular enough to represent a distinct visual moment but cohesive enough to maintain narrative continuity when sequenced.
-- **Generate Visual Descriptions:**
-    - For each segment, write a "visual_representation_of_text" that vividly describes the scene in a way that can be directly used for image generation.
-- **Define the Visual Style:**
-    - **Global Style:** Choose a detailed, descriptive style based on the entire script’s content to guide consistent image generation.
-    - **Segment-Specific Style:** Add a modifier only when necessary to highlight a segment’s unique atmosphere or context.
-- **Output as JSON:**
-    - Produce a structured JSON object containing the segmented script, visual descriptions, and visual style details.

 ## Input